nosilver4u/ewww-image-optimizer/readme.txt

 * changed: various options have been removed from the settings page, but are still available via constants, see removals
 * changed: bulk optimizer will auto-adjust settings if an image fails to optimize
 * changed: bulk scanner will go into fall-back mode if the normal mode is too slow or if the image table takes longer than 5 seconds to load
+* changed: images previously compressed by TinyPNG/JPG will be skipped during bulk optimization
+* fixed: Optipng not working properly on Windows servers.
+* fixed: notice on settings and bulk pages when debug mode is disabled
 * removed: ewww_image_optimizer_delay (Bulk Delay), can be selected on the bulk page instead
 * removed: ewww_image_optimizer_optipng_level (OptiPNG level) option
 * removed: ewww_image_optimizer_pngout_level (PNGOUT level) option